Realhedin/SpringTheRipper/README.md

 # SpringTheRipper
-Practice from Spring the Ripper lectures by Evgenii Borisov
+Practice from Spring the Ripper lectures by Evgenii Borisov.

+1. Simple TerminatorQuoter with xml context + Main + Test.